ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 💬 Invited Talks
+- *2023.10*.
+Winner presentation of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at ICCV 2023.
+[Slides](presentation/[ICCV 2023 workshop talk] Vote2Cap-DETR.pdf)
 - *2023.06*.
 Paper presentation for "*End-to-End 3D Dense Captioning with Vote2Cap-DETR*" at the Workshop for Advances in 3D Vision, VALSE 2023, Wuxi, China.